University of Ottawa: Sustainability

-The living wall was built on October 14, 2012, by Diamond & Shmitt Architects.
 Eighty per cent of the building's heating will be recycled and created through the building's data centres (computer labs, etc.).
 This heating system will also heat nearby buildings including Vanier Hall.
 Not only has the University of Ottawa stayed true to their reputation of being on the forefront of sustainable living by creating the green wall, but they have also created a green roof, which is potentially the first green roof constructed on a Canadian university campus.
 The green roof was established in 1971 on the rooftop of the Colonel By building.
 One of the faculty's goals is to achieve a LEED Gold Certification, which is given to green buildings that meet specific environmental guidelines.

 In 2006, the University of Ottawa established the first community campus garden.
 Over the course of the past eight years, the community garden has expanded in terms of the number of plants that occupy it, and has grown into a full-fledged garden containing more than thirty pots in various locations on campus.
 The community garden is open from early spring until mid-autumn.
 In addition to the various eco-friendly accomplishments that have been added to the university over the years, in 2005, the university established a boreal forest and wetland environment, and is in the middle of creating a living classroom for students to enjoy.
 The University of Ottawa is on the rise to being one of the top eco-friendly Canadian universities in North America.